Technical specifications for large catalogs to upload titles into the Filmhub ecosystem

 Accepted file extension |

-Video | Native framerate/resolution, low compression rate.
-ProRes 422 HQ preferred |
+Video | Native framerate and resolution, high quality/bitrate.
+ProRes 422 HQ codec preferred |

 mov, mp4 |